oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 <!-- -->

 *   A scheduler will be responsible for clearing obsolete Jobs and Steps from the database.
-*   A configuration value will determine the frequency of clearing completed jobs:
+*   Two configuration values will determine the frequency of clearing completed jobs:
-    -   Time-to-keep Job - the duration for holding a completed jobs in the database.
+    -   *Time-to-keep-successful-jobs* - the duration for holding a successfully completed jobs in the database.
+        -   Default is 10 minutes.
+        -   -1 emphasis manual maintenance of the successful jobs.
+    -   *Time-to-keep-failed-jobs* - the duration for holding failed jobs in the database.
-        -   Default is 12 hours.
+        -   Default is 60 minutes.
-        -   -1 emphasis manual maintenance of the Job tables.
+        -   -1 emphasis manual maintenance of the failed jobs.
 *   Updating the Job information in the database will be executed in a new transaction.

 #### Events